 Know from the outset which records to keep

 Let’s suppose you’re a sole trader or a contractor starting up your own company for the first time.
 In this case, it’s essential to know, from the outset about company record keeping.
 Indeed, this includes a contractors’ bookkeeping and which records one should retain.
 It also includes how to update and look after your company records on an ongoing basis.
+As part of this, you’ll reconcile transactions in your book-keeping system to the company bank account.

 If you’re a new business owner you may have various questions around how to do your company’s bookkeeping.
 Therefore, some common questions and thoughts around this will include: